An experienced hiker, camper, and backpacker, I strive to be kind to the environment while enjoying the outdoors.

 - If campers insist on juice, bring packets of Kool-Aid or other powder and a large, reusable container to mix it up at camp.
 (Everyone pours from the large container into non-disposable cups.)

-- Or pack lemons and sugar to make lemonade in the large container.
+- Or pack lemons and sugar to make lemonade in a large container.

 - If you drink freshly brewed coffee, plan to compost the grinds at home.